SiL3nTL00p/SiL3nTL00p/README.md

 ###

 <h1 align="left">Hello World !!
-I'm Manthan, a AI/ML enthusiast</h1>
+I'm Manthan</h1>

 ###
 <p align="left">Check out my portfolio website :
 <a href="https://manthan-portfolio-puce.vercel.app/" target="_blank"> Here </a>
 </p>
-<p align="left">-- Pursuing B.Tech in MEMS  at IIT Bombay<br>-- AI Enthusiast with a keen interest in machine learning and intelligent systems<br>-- Passionate about building innovative solutions that blend creativity with technology<br>-- Eager to explore the frontiers of AI and contribute to impactful projects</p>
+<p align="left">-- Pursuing B.Tech in MEMS  at IIT Bombay<br>-- AI&ML Enthusiast with a keen interest in machine learning and intelligent systems<br>-- Passionate about building innovative solutions that blend creativity with technology<br>-- Eager to explore the frontiers of AI and contribute to impactful projects</p>

 ###